stepan-mitkin/drakonhub/README.md

 ## System requirements

-Ubuntu or Debian Linux.
+- Ubuntu Linux.
 Other Linux distributives could work but that is not tested.
+- Tarantool 2.x.

 ## How to install DrakonHub

-**Install Tarantool**
+### Install Tarantool

 Install Tarantool 2.
 Follow instructions here:

 https://www.tarantool.io/en/download/os-installation/ubuntu/

-**Stop the example instance**

-After installation of tarantool, an example application instance might be installed.
-If it is, we need to remove it.

-sudo tarantoolctl stop example sudo rm /etc/tarantool/instances.enabled/example.lua

-**Install tarantool modules**
+### Install tarantool modules

 sudo apt-get install luarocks

 sudo luarocks install luautf8

-**Security note**
+### Security note

-Close ports 3301 and 8090 from external access.
+Close ports 3301 and 8090 from external access in the production environment.
-If this is not done, the database will be available to the outside world.
+If this is not done, the database will be available to the outside world, and DrakonHub server will be available without HTTPS.

-**Download DrakonHub**
+### Download DrakonHub

 - Download a DrakonHub release from GitHub Releases https://github.com/stepan-mitkin/drakonhub/releases
 - Unzip the release into a folder on your Linux machine.
 The config expects the path to be /drakonhub.
-- Change the configuration values in app/dewt.lua
+- Put the proper configuration values in app/dewt.lua
-- Copy dewt.lua to /etc/tarantool/instances.available
-- Make a soft link from /etc/tarantool/instances.available/dewt.lua to /etc/tarantool/instances.enabled

-**Configuration**
+### Configuration

-- Make sure the path where the DrakonHub release was unzipped to matches **src_path** variable in dewt.lua
+- Make sure the installation folder matches **src_path** variable in dewt.lua
 - **memtx_memory** property is the size of the in-memory database.
 It must not be larger than 50% of the RAM.
 - **listen** property is the port that the tarantool server is listening on.
 - **port** property is the port that the DrakonHub server is accepting HTTP requests on.
+- Make sure the **host** property is the actual host value from the HTTP requests.
+For example, if DrakonHub runs behind nginx and in nginx configuration, the requests are forwarded to 127.0.0.1, the **host** property should be "127.0.0.1".

+### Running in a virtual machine

+- Make sure that network in the virtual machine is configured as Bridged Adapter.
+- Put the proper value in the **host** property in the DrakonHub configuration file (app/dewt.lua or app/dbgcfg.lua).
+It should be the bridged IP address, for example 192.168.10.196.
+- Add **insecure_cookie = true** in the **global_cfg** section.

-**How to configure mailgun**
+### How to configure mailgun

 By default, emails are saved in the **tmp** folder.